Wikimedia-Austria/WikiDaheim/README.md

 2. Run `yarn run manage:translations` to get the translation status
 3. check the console output for needed changes

-You find the languages files in `source/translations/locales`
+You can find the languages files in `source/translations/locales`.

-To add a new language add it to `source/translations/languages.json`.
+To add a new language add it to `source/translations/languages.json` and re-run the translation manager.
+A new file for the language will be created.
-Also translate all Views in `source/js/views/` as well as their name in `views.json`.
+Also translate all Views in `source/js/views/` as well as their names in `views.json`.

 ## Deploy
 1. Run `yarn run build`